-Bomba's testimony—given from his home in Israel—therefore forms a central building block of the film, together with Chełmno survivor Simon Srebnik.
-As one of these Treblinka barbers, Bomba was privy to crucial details that Lanzmann sought to uncover: what did the gas chamber look like?
-What was the process at Treblinka?
-How long did it take?
-How much communication was possible between Bomba and the victims whose hair he cut?
+Bomba's testimony—given from his home in Israel—forms a central building block of the film, together with Chełmno survivor Simon Srebnik.
+As one of these Treblinka barbers, Bomba knew crucial details that Lanzmann wanted to uncover.
+What did the gas chamber look like?
+What was the killing process at Treblinka?
+How much communication was possible between Bomba and the people whose hair he cut?

 Lanzmann conducted several interviews with Bomba near his home in Holon, Israel, as well as in an Israeli barbershop.
 In the barbershop interview, Bomba tells the story of his experience while appearing to cut a customer's hair.
 The scene is staged, however.
 Lanzmann rented the Tel Aviv barbershop for the day, and Bomba was long retired.
 Even the supposed "customer" is selected.
 He was a friend from Bomba's hometown.
 In this nearly 30-minute interview, Bomba meticulously outlines the process of killing at Treblinka.
 At the center of the interview, Bomba's narrative breaks down.
 It is this moment that Lanzmann has called the center of his film, and claims Bomba as the hero of Shoah.